skip to content

 Before you hire a public adjuster

-• Get a written contract clearly identifying all fees.
+• Get multiple estimates with a written contract clearly identifying all fees.

 • Decide if you think the assistance of an adjuster will help you recover enough to offset the fee.